Tom Hastings Programming Resume

 App Inventor from MIT – after learning Scratch I tried this out, and made a few apps with it.
 A great tool for learning.

 I have built and host several websites, including this one.
-Here is one for party venues in Durban, and this one is to showcase my downloadable video show.
+Here is one for party venues in Durban, and this one is to showcase my entertainment company.
 I used DIVI theme for this one.

 - Google Adwords and Analytics